interstar/grabquora/README.md

 Q : Why do this?

-A : :See the discussion here :  http://www.quora.com/Quora-product/How-much-would-you-pay-for-a-program-that-downloaded-all-your-Quora-questions-and-answers/
+A : See the discussion here :  http://www.quora.com/Quora-product/How-much-would-you-pay-for-a-program-that-downloaded-all-your-Quora-questions-and-answers/